Why TikTok's security risks keep raising fears

 The icon for the video sharing TikTok app is seen on a smartphone, on Feb.
 28, 2023.
-China accused the United States on Thursday, March 16, of spreading disinformation and suppressing TikTok following reports that the Biden administration was calling for its Chinese owners to sell their stakes in the popular video-sharing app.
+China appealed Friday, March 17, 2023, to other governments to treat its companies fairly after Britain and New Zealand joined the United States in restricting use of TikTok due to fears the Chinese-owned short video service might be a security risk.
 (AP Photo/Matt Slocum, File) The icon for the video sharing TikTok app is seen on a smartphone, Tuesday, Feb.
 28, 2023, in Marple Township, Pa.
 TikTok was dismissive Wednesday, March 15, of reports that the Biden administration was calling for its Chinese owners to sell their stakes in the popular video-sharing app, saying such a move wouldn't help protect national security.
-(AP Photo/Matt Slocum, File)
+(AP Photo/Matt Slocum, File) File - Security cameras are seen at the TikTok Inc. building in Culver City, Calif., Friday, March 17, 2023.
+The battle between the U.S. and China over TikTok comes to a head on Thursday when the social media platform’s CEO testifies before Congressional lawmakers.
+(AP Photo/Damian Dovarganes, File)

-TikTok is once again fending off claims that its Chinese parent company, ByteDance, would share user data from its popular video-sharing app with the Chinese government, or push propaganda and misinformation on its behalf.
+The battle between the U.S. and China over TikTok comes into full view on Thursday when the social media platform's CEO testifies before Congressional lawmakers.

-China’s Foreign Ministry on Wednesday accused the United States itself of spreading disinformation about TikTok's potential security risks following a report in the Wall Street Journal that the Committee on Foreign Investment in the U.S. — part of the Treasury Department — was threatening a U.S. ban on the app unless its Chinese owners divest their stake.
+Shou Zi Chew's hearing is happening at what he's called a “pivotal moment” for the hugely popular short video sharing app.
+TikTok is owned by parent company ByteDance, which has offices in Beijing.
+The platform has 150 million American users but it's been dogged by persistent claims that it threatens national security and user privacy, or could be used to promote pro-Beijing propaganda and misinformation.

 So are the data security risks real?
 And should users be worried that the TikTok app will be wiped off their phones?